akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 * `History`: Display the modifications made by any user on your export profile.

 :::info
-To export the media, your export structure must include at least one source using an attribute like image, file or asset collection.
+To export the media, your export structure must include at least one source using an attribute like `Image`, `File` or `Asset collection`.
 :::

 :::warning